venkataravuri/ai-ml-notes/docs/ml/ml-algorithms.md

 - Without b, the line always goes through the origin (0, 0) and you may get a poorer fit.
 - A bias value allows you to shift the activation function to the left or right, which may be critical for successful learning.

+The null hypothesis for a simple linear regression model is 𝐻0: 𝛽1=0

 The strength of the linear regression model can be assessed using 2 metrics,
 - R-Squared (R²) or Coefficient of Determination
 - Residual Standard Error (RSE)

  $$R^{2} = 1 - \frac{RSS}{TSS}$$

 - R-Squared can take any value between 0 and 1
 - Larger the R-squared value, the better the regression model fits the observations